Canadian National Adoption of ISO 10377

 - provide consumers with hazard warnings or instructions essential to the safe use or disposal of consumer products.

 This International Standard is intended to apply to consumer products, but might also be applicable to decisions concerning safety in other product sectors.

 Webinar About this Effort

-To confirm your participation or request more information, please contact one of the following:
+To request more information, please contact one of the following: